danielraso7/cloud-computing-project-demoapp/README.md

 - docker run -p 8080:8080 my-go-app

-This is a demo push to dev
+This is a demo push to dev for the presenation.